Talent Pool Development

 Why does it matter?

-The talent pool development process aligns individuals’ aspirations and skills with the company’s current and future needs so that the interests of both can be supported.
-It is designed to increase productivity, create trust, and foster conditions where each employee is provided the most significant creative expression opportunity through their work.
+The talent pool development process aligns individuals’ aspirations and skills with the company’s current and future needs so that both interests can be supported.
+It is designed to increase productivity, create trust, and foster conditions where employees are provided the most significant creative expression opportunity through their work.

 What are the areas of focus?